Skip to content

 options: [.defaultToSpeaker, .allowBluetoothHFP]

 If MicCapture.start() was already called first, the session is already active and this is a no-op.
-On macOS the call is compiled out and the system default audio device is used.
+With .custom your closure runs instead; with .external the session is never touched (your app must configure and activate it before start()).
+Details on the MicCapture page.
+On macOS the session handling is compiled out and the system default audio device is used.

 let playback = AudioPlayback()